Multi-Objective Optimization with Desirability and Morris-Mitchell Criterion: An Intensified Morris-Mitchell Criterion

 \phantomsection \begin{Shaded} \begin{Highlighting}[] \NormalTok{new\_point }\OperatorTok{=}\NormalTok{ np.array([}\FloatTok{0.1}\NormalTok{, }\FloatTok{0.1}\NormalTok{])} \NormalTok{new\_quality, new\_J, new\_d }\OperatorTok{=}\NormalTok{ mmphi\_intensive\_update(X3, new\_point, J, d, q}\OperatorTok{=}\DecValTok{2}\NormalTok{, p}\OperatorTok{=}\DecValTok{2}\NormalTok{)} \BuiltInTok{print}\NormalTok{(}\SpecialStringTok{f"Updated Quality: }\SpecialCharTok{\{}\NormalTok{new\_quality}\SpecialCharTok{\}}\SpecialStringTok{"}\NormalTok{)} \end{Highlighting} \end{Shaded}

 The function \texttt{mmphi\_intensive\_update} returns the updated criterion, multiplicities, and distinct distances, which can be used for the next update step.

-Figure~\ref{fig-mm-fig-mm-vs-n-lhs} shows the results of the Morris-Mitchell criterion and the extended criterion versus the number of samples (n) for Latin Hypercube Sampling (LHS) designs in a 2-dimensional space.
+Figure~\ref{fig-mm-fig-mm-vs-n-lhs} shows the results of the Morris-Mitchell criterion and its intensified version versus the number of samples ($n$) for Latin Hypercube Sampling (LHS) designs in a 2-dimensional space.
 It was generated with the function \texttt{plot\_mmphi\_vs\_n\_lhs} from the \texttt{spotoptim} package.
-Figure~\ref{fig-mm-fig-mm-vs-n-lhs} shows that the Morris-Mitchell criterion, \(\Phi\), is sensitive to the number of samples, while the extended criterion, \(\Phi^{\ast}\), is less sensitive to the number of samples.
-The former raises from 50 to 300, while the extended criterion raises only from 2.5 to 4.5, i.e., the extended criterion is less sensitive to the number of samples \(n\).
+Figure~\ref{fig-mm-fig-mm-vs-n-lhs} shows that $\Phi_q^{\ast}$ is less sensitive to the number of samples.
+The former raises from 50 to 300, while the extended criterion raises only from 2.5 to 4.5.